thesrinivas/jboss-wildfly-sti/README.md

 *  **STI_SCRIPTS_URL** (default: '[.sti/](https://raw.githubusercontent.com/goldmann/openshift-jboss-wildfly/master/.sti)')

   This variable specifies the location of directory, where *assemble*, *run* and *save-artifacts* scripts are downloaded/copied from.
 By default the scriptsin this repository will be used, but users can provide an alternative location and run their own scripts.

+* **MAVEN_ARGS** (default: `package -Popenshift -DskipTests`)

+  This environment variable controls the Maven invocation.
+It contains the parameters that will be added after the `mvn -e` command to execute the build.
+The default Maven build will be invoked with this command: `mvn -e package -Popenshift -DskipTests`.
+You are free to change the default value at the build time by using the `-e` (`--env=""`) switch, for example:

+      sti build -e "MAVEN_ARGS=clean install" ...

 ## Copyright